 The Arpeggiator processes notes within the range of these parameters.
 Notes outside the specified range play normally, and do not become part of the arpeggiation sequence.
-Set the LoKey and HiKey parameters using the data entry wheel or buttons.
+When the LoKey or HiKey parameter is selected, you can easily set the value by holding the Enter button and striking the desired key.
+Key Range is not saved with each Arp Preset, but instead is saved as part of each program (or Multi Zone).
+This allows you to try different presets while maintaining the same Key Range.